 General Application Requirements

-All applicants to graduate study must submit application forms and official transcripts from all previously attended institutions of higher education.
-In addition, each program has additional application requirements which can be found in the specific graduate program’s application requirement section.
+All applicants to graduate study must submit an online application and official transcripts from all previously attended institutions of higher education.
+Please visit saintpeters.edu/graduate-admission to view each graduate program's specific application requirements.
 These requirements may include letters of recommendation, personal statements, standardized test scores, for example.
-It is the applicant’s responsibility to submit all application requirements in a timely manner and ensure that all materials are received by the Graduate Admission Office.
+It is the applicant’s responsibility to submit all required documents in a timely manner and ensure that all materials are received by the Office of Graduate Admission.
 All documents provided are the property of Saint Peter’s University and will not be returned to the applicant.
 Please retain copies before submission.
 Applications for non-enrolling students are retained by the Office of Graduate Admission for one year.
 Supporting application materials may be waived at the discretion of the following staff: Executive Director for Graduate Admission, Assistant Vice President for Enrollment and/or the Vice President for Enrollment Management, as well as the Program director.
-Applicants will be required to submit official transcripts prior to matriculation; failure to supply official transcripts may result in and academic hold impacting future term enrollment.
+Applicants will be required to submit official transcripts prior to matriculation; failure to supply official transcripts will result in an academic hold impacting future term enrollment.

 How to Apply: